Whistleblower Rights & Retaliation

 - Whistleblower eligibility for rewards especially in securities cases

 Harassment does not have to be of a sexual nature and can include offensive remarks about a person’s gender.
 For example, it is illegal to harass a woman by making offensive comments about women in general.

 Both the victim and the harasser can be either a woman or a man, and the victim and harasser can be the same sex.

-If you have a whistleblower or retaliation claim against your employer contact The Boyd Law Group, PLLC at (800) 617-4254 or fill out our online Contact Us form to schedule a free phone consultation with an experienced whistleblower attorney to discuss your rights and legal options.
+If you have a whistleblower or retaliation claim against your employer contact The Boyd Law Group, PLLC at (800) 617-4254 or fill out our online Contact Us form to schedule a free case evaluation with an experienced whistleblower attorney to discuss your rights and legal options.